-The 14 categories on which applicants have had to report the percentages of time carried, and proposed to be carried, have long been missing from versions of the AM-FM and TV forms or are recorded-as well as the segments of the day in which they are broadcast.
+The 14 categories on which applicants have had to report the percentages of time carried, and proposed to be carried, have long been missing from versions of the AM-FM and TV forms.

 Deeper Probing But then the TV proposal goes on to inquire more deeply into the public affairs and all other programs listed in the composite week.
 It asks for a description of them as well as their title, source, and category (agricultural, instructional, etc.), duration, the number of times of broadcast and (if designed for children) the age group for which they are intended.